tomberek/mcm/manual/ii.md

 on land.

---SECT-- 5.
+&sect; 5.
 "Company" or "association" as including

  successors and assigns.